Sean Couturier: 2018–present

 Couturier was named as the Flyers' permanent alternate captain for the 2020–21 NHL season, with Ivan Provorov, Kevin Hayes, and Jakub Voráček serving as rotating alternates.
 On January 15, Couturier exited the second game of the pandemic-delayed season after only 45 seconds on the ice.
 It was revealed later that he had suffered a costochondral separation, in which one of his ribs tore away from the attached cartilage.
 He returned to the line-up on February 7, scoring two goals and one assist in the third period of a 7–4 win against the Capitals.
 Shortly after returning from his injury, Couturier was asked to push the Flyers forward when six of their forwards were placed on COVID-19 protocols.
-One player placed on protocols was Scott Laughton, and Couturier took his place on the line, centering James van Riemsdyk and Joel Farabee.
+One player placed on protocols was Scott Laughton, and Couturier took his place on the line, centring James van Riemsdyk and Joel Farabee.
 Together, the trio put together five goals and 11 points in a span of three games.
 He missed another stretch of games in March due to a lower-body injury, which an MRI ultimately revealed was caused by a prior injury to Couturier's hip.
 Couturier ultimately played in 45 out of the 56 games in the shortened season, putting up 18 goals and 41 points.
 At the end of the season, he received the Bobby Clarke Trophy for the third year in a row, becoming the first player to do so since Eric Lindros in 1996.